DonGuillotine/merkle-airdrop/README.md

 ## Features

 1. **ERC20 Token Deployment**:
-   I created my own ERC20 token which is deployed on the Sepolia testnet for the purpose of this airdrop.
+   I created my own ERC20 token which is deployed on the Lisk Sepolia testnet for the purpose of this airdrop.

 2. **Merkle Airdrop Contract**:
    The contract accepts the ERC20 token address and Merkle root as constructor parameters.
 It ensures that only users who own a **BAYC NFT** (verified via the BAYC smart contract on Ethereum mainnet) can claim tokens, and each user can claim their airdrop only once.